 What are the expected outcomes?

 The specific deliverables will be determined and developed through the committees.
 Some suggested deliverables include:

-- Proposals, if applicable, for how on-farm composting regulations could be more aligned across agencies, including strategies and timelines for implementation
+- Proposals, if applicable, for how on-farm composting regulations could be better aligned across agencies, including strategies and timelines for implementation

-- A manual to clarify regulations and best practices for farmers and make it easier to navigate the permitting process
+- A manual to clarify regulations and best practices for farmers to make it easier to navigate the permitting process

 - Data regarding the net impact of on-farm compost including recommendations to mitigate impacts and promote public health and safety, particularly for disadvantaged communities

 How long will the process take?

 The work group kicked off on December 12, 2019 and will meet in person every six weeks for a year.
 Committees will meet more frequently to develop proposals and deliverables for the group’s review.
 Each proposal or deliverable will have its own implementation timeline.
 It is anticipated that the committees will begin soliciting stakeholder input in mid-2020.

 The most recent work group meeting took place in April 2020.
 The group discussed committee logistics as well as metrics for assessing progress in scaling up on-farm composting.
 The first committee meetings will take place in late May (specific dates in the right-hand column).
 The group established next steps for each committee.
 The permitting and regulatory alignment committee will be reviewing the agricultural materials definition for the purposes of this group and discuss air permitting.
 The net community impact committee will be discussing baseline data for the identified metrics as well as setting example scenarios for case studies.
 The implementation committee will be discussing current best practices for on-farm composting and constraints/opportunities that producers have identified.